 Precut Roll Forming

 The precut roll forming method means we cut the selected metal material before entering the roll forming machine.
-It offers the capability to hand-feed metal strips for low-volume production.
+It offers the capability for low-volume production.

 Post-Cut Roll Forming

 With post-cut roll forming, the rolling machine first shapes the metal before cutting it by width or length.
 Since the parts are already in the final form, it is easier to produce the final components.
 This means post-cut roll forming results in a higher production rate, reduced end flare, and better results for high-strength steels.